fachat/upet_roms/README.md

 # 65xx ROM code for the MicroPET 3.x, Ultra-CPU 2.x, and Ulti-PET 1.x

+This is part of a larger project with multiple boards, with [upet_family](https://github.com/fachat/upet_family) as parent repository.

 The three boards from the title use a Spartan 6 FPGA, that provides a flexible memory mapping.
 On boot, the FPGA loads a block (256 bytes) from the SPI boot flash ROM into the top page of memory for the CPU (in bank0, and the CPU takes it from there).

-All three boards use the same basic architecture based on the [Ultra-CPU](), which contains the CPU, RAM, FPGA, USB, video output, etc, and uses I/O via the CS/A bus.
+All three boards use the same basic architecture based on the [Ultra-CPU](https://github.com/fachat/csa_ultracpu), which contains the CPU, RAM, FPGA, USB, video output, etc, and uses I/O via the CS/A bus.
 That is why they can use the same code base.